 - Recognize that the question may not have a clearly right or wrong answer.
 In such cases, the student may need to decide between arguing a weak position and providing the evidence for or against both sides.
-In either case, the experimental evidence from the literature should be used to support any claims. - Consider including the following elements: an introductory paragraph outlining the issues or organization of the written response, a discussion of appropriate theories, citation of empirical

-- research to support ideas, identification of contemporary debate in the scientific community, and a summary or concluding paragraph. - Be concise, but thorough.
-Limit each of the two questions to 10 pages of double-spaced text in a standard font and size (e.g., Times New Roman 12 point or Arial 12 point).
-References and drawn figures are excluded from this page limit. - Avoid the use of direct quotations. - Read questions carefully and make sure that all parts of a question have been addressed.
+In either case, the experimental evidence from the literature should be used to support any claims. - Consider including the following elements: an introductory paragraph outlining the issues or organization of the written response, a discussion of appropriate theories, citation of empirical research to support ideas, identification of contemporary debate in the scientific community, and a summary or concluding paragraph. - Be concise, but thorough, remembering the 10 page limit for each question. - Avoid the use of direct quotations. - Read questions carefully and make sure that all parts of a question have been addressed.
 Failure to answer a part of a question is a simple but costly mistake and could require a redo of a section of the exam. - Take time to proof-read all sections of Part A and be sure to check for spelling and grammatical errors.